 PREVENTING non-medical switching for patients who are stable on their current drugs.

-MINIMIZING out-of-pocket costs for drugs used to treat chronic conditions to increase medication adherence and improve patient wellbeing to view a short video about formulary design.
+MINIMIZING out-of-pocket costs for drugs used to treat chronic conditions to increase medication adherence and improve patient wellbeing

+Scan the QR code to view a short video about formulary design.